New players, strange offseason, simple question: Are the 2020 Seahawks better than last year’s team?

 How about the linebacking corps?
 Well, Bobby Wagner is the best LB in football, and he returns at age 30.
 And 31-year-old K.J.
 Wright is coming off one of the better years of his Pro Bowl career.
 Some may have thought the cliff might be approaching for Wright, who missed 11 games due to injury in 2018.
 Didn’t happen, though.
 Seattle still has one of the best linebacking groups in the league.

 And finally, there’s the secondary.
 It’s hard to think they aren’t better there with the addition of Jamal Adams, who is perhaps the best safety in the league, and cornerback Quinton Dunbar.
-They’ll join the likes of corners Shaquill Griffin and Tre Flowers, along with Quandre Diggs and Marquis Blair, the latter of which shined in his rookie season last year.
+They’ll join the likes of corners Shaquill Griffin and Tre Flowers, along with Quandre Diggs and Marquis Blair, the latter of whom shined in his rookie season last year.
 Hard to think he won’t improve.

 So what does this all mean?
 Quarterback is the same, receivers and running backs are likely better, and the O-line took a slight drop.
 Struggling D-line got even worse, linebackers are still among the best, and the back end has improved drastically.

 I don’t know if the Seahawks will improve on their 11-5 record last year, but that doesn’t mean they haven’t improved.
-A good chunk of those wins came due to fourth-quarter heroics that simply can’t be expected year-in and year-out.
+A good chunk of those wins came due to fourth-quarter heroics that simply can’t be expected year in and year out.

 But the question wasn’t whether they’d have a better record.
 The question was just “Are they better than they were eight months ago?”